SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

 The status of the API trigger request is reflected in the `ResponseCode` property of the `ApiTriggerOutput`.
 This is an integer, so any valid HTTP status code can be passed here.

 You can also use the `StatusCode` enum, which contains suggestions, and cast that to an integer.
-The values of the enum are:
+These are the values of the enum:

 | Name | Value | Description |
 |--|--|--|